DIYBookScanner/spreads/README.rst

 * Configure the cameras for shooting (i.e. configure which camera is left, which is right)
 * Shoot with both cameras **simultaneously**
-* Download images from cameras
-* Combine left and right images into a single directory
+* Download images from cameras and combine them into a single directory
+* Create a ScanTailor project file that the user can either further edit or run automatically

 The following features are on the agenda, but not implemented yet:

 * Automatically dewarp the scanned images using ppmunwarp_
 * Do color-correction using a `graycard and imagemagick`_
-* Create a ScanTailor project file that the user can either further edit or run automatically
 * Interactive Wizard-Mode that handles the full workflow from image capturing to post-processing